hidglobal/ts-jamaltool/README.md

 Please follow the instructions below:

-1- Copy your desired dockerfile in your working directory, we have two dockerfiles (Dockerfile) is ubuntu and nginx Dockerfile-Alpine-Nginx is Alpine Linux and nginx
+1- Copy your desired docker file in your working directory, we have two docker files:
+    *- (Dockerfile) is ubuntu and nginx
+    *- Dockerfile-Alpine-Nginx is Alpine Linux and nginx

 2- Build a docker image